Arthur Stanton (priest): Life

-Born on 21 June 1839, he was educated at Rugby and Trinity College, Oxford, and ordained after a period of study at Ripon College Cuddesdon in 1862.
+Born on 21 June 1839, he was educated at Rugby and Trinity College, Oxford, and ordained after a period of study at Cuddesdon Theological College in 1862.
 His only post was as Curate at St Alban's, Holborn, 1862–1913.
-Stanton was an indefatigable champion of the poor, staunch champion of ritual, and exuberant preacher.
+Stanton was an indefatigable champion of the poor, staunch champion of rituals, and exuberant preacher.
 He attracted devoted supporters and horrified critics in equal measure.
-In 1877 he founded a society for postmen, the Saint Martin's League.
+In 1877, he founded a society for postmen, the Saint Martin's League.
 At the end of his life he was offered, and rejected, a prebendal stall in St Paul's Cathedral.

 Death

 Following his death on 28 March 1913, his funeral took place on 1 April 1913.
-Fellow clergy escorted his coffin as it was carried on a wheeled bier through crowded streets from his Holborn church to the London Necropolis railway station, Waterloo for transport to Brookwood Cemetery near Woking where a crowd of 1,000 had assembled for his interment.
+Fellow clergy escorted his coffin as it was carried on a wheeled bier through the crowded streets from his Holborn church to the London Necropolis railway station, Waterloo for transport to Brookwood Cemetery near Woking where a crowd of 1,000 had assembled for his interment.